Buck Rogers XXVC: Buck Rogers

-Like all other versions of the Buck Rogers universe, one central story is that of Anthony "Buck" Rogers.
-In this case, Buck is the pilot of an experimental spacecraft for the American government in 1999.
+Like all other versions of the Buck Rogers universe, the central story is that of Anthony "Buck" Rogers.
+Buck is the pilot of an experimental spacecraft for the American government in 1999.
 Buck is sent into space to destroy "MasterLink" - a heavily defended satellite that acts as the hub of the Soviet war machine.
-The MasterLink satellite is primarily controlled by an eponymous artificial intelligence, but as an experimental system, it is supplemented by a Soviet cosmonaut named "Karkov" - who coincidentally murdered Rogers' parents years before while they were flying in a commercial jet the Soviet Union declared a spy craft.
+The MasterLink satellite is primarily controlled by an eponymous artificial intelligence, but as an experimental system, it is supplemented by a Soviet cosmonaut named "Karkov" - who murdered Rogers' parents years before while they were flying in a commercial jet the Soviet Union declared a spy craft.

 The battle ends badly for both combatants; the Masterlink satellite is neutralized (but not destroyed), and Karkov dies from space exposure.
 Masterlink integrates Karkov's mind into its program before he dies.
 Rogers survives the battle, but his own ship has taken too much damage to make atmospheric reentry.
 Instead, he utilizes an experimental cryogenic system to await recovery.
 However, the "Last Gasp War" begins before a rescue can be attempted, and his preserved form is left drifting in space for the next five centuries.

-In the year 2456, Rogers's spacecraft is discovered, and a number of factions race to recover it for various unrelated reasons.
+In the year 2456, Rogers's spacecraft is discovered, and a number of factions race to recover it for various reasons.
 He is ultimately recovered by a civilian researcher who brings him out of cryogenic stasis, resurrecting the 20th century hero.
 Rogers, upon discovering what Earth has suffered in his absence, joins NEO, a resistance movement fighting to liberate Earth from its absentee landlord, RAM.
 His expertise, dedication and symbolic value ultimately prove to be the key to NEO's defeat of RAM.